chrisnoonan98675/site/_drafts/xl-deploy/how-to/use-a-predefined-step-in-a-rule.markdown

     * `deployed.container` has a property called `host`, the value of which is of type [overthere.Host](/xl-deploy/latest/remotingPluginManual.html#overthere.Host); then `target-host` is set to this value.
 * In other cases, `target-host` cannot be calculated automatically and must be specified manually.

-### Source artifact
+### Artifact

-The `source-artifact` parameter of a step is calculated as follows:
+The `artifact` parameter of a step is calculated as follows:

-* If the scope is `deployed` and `deployed` is of type udm.Artifact](/xl-deploy/latest/udmcireference.html), the `source-artifact` is set to `deployed`.
+* If the scope is `deployed` and `deployed` is of type [udm.Artifact](/xl-deploy/latest/udmcireference.html), the `artifact` is set to `deployed`.
-* In other cases, `source-artifact` cannot be calculated automatically and must be specified manually.
+* In other cases, `artifact` cannot be calculated automatically and must be specified manually.

-### FreeMarker context
+### Contexts

+Some steps have contexts such as `freemarker-context`, `jython-context` or `powershell-context`.

-The `freemarker-context` parameter of a step is calculated as follows:
+The context of a step is enriched with calculated variables as follows:

+* If the scope is `deployed`, the context is enriched with a <a href="/xl-deploy/4.5.x/javadoc/udm-plugin-api/com/xebialabs/deployit/plugin/api/deployment/specification/Delta.html#getDeployed%28%29">deployed</a> instance that is accessible in a FreeMarker template by name `deployed`.
-* If the scope is `deployed`, the `freemarker-context` is enriched with a deployed instance that is accessible in a FreeMarker template by name deployed.
+* If the scope is `deployed`, the context is enriched with a <a href="/xl-deploy/4.5.x/javadoc/udm-plugin-api/com/xebialabs/deployit/plugin/api/deployment/specification/Delta.html#getPrevious%28%29">previousDeployed</a> instance that is accessible in a FreeMarker template by name `previousDeployed`.
-* In other cases, `freemarker-context` is not calculated automatically.
+* In other cases, the context is not calculated automatically.

+Note that depending on the operation, the `deployed` or `previousDeployed` might not be initialized.
+For example, if the operation is `CREATE`, the `deployed` is set, but `previousDeployed` is not set.

 ## Define a custom step